mogullet/group-4/README.md

 4. Seaborn.

 ## Dataset used and where it can be obtained:
-We used Kaggle to obtain our dataset.
+Dataset was obtained from Kaggle.
 The data set used was Supermarket sales by Aung Pyae: [Supermarket sales, Historical data of sales data in 3 different supermarkets](https://www.kaggle.com/aungpyaeap/supermarket-sales).

 ## Contributors
 1. Simon Lee